 Business goals

-Your website should achieve specific business goals, which can fall under different project management knowledge areas such as scope, time, cost, quality, etc. Goals can include brand awareness, sales, or leads.
-Determine the goals of your website upfront and approach it like any other project management task.
+Your website should achieve specific business goals, which can fall under different project management knowledge areas such as scope, time, cost, quality, etc. Here’s a breakdown of how these areas connect to website goals:

 When setting business goals for a website, it’s important to keep in mind that not all websites are made equal.
 A small business might have different needs than a bigger one.
 Be clear on what you set out to do with your website.